It was November. The weather in Texas had finally cooled, and the holiday season was upon us.

 These were not your typical initial conversations with out of town visitors.

-This holiday season was different for us because it was our first major holiday with an eating disorder in the home.
+This holiday season was different for us; we were now caregivers to a sick child because it was our first major holiday with an eating disorder in the home.
 And, exactly four days after Thanksgiving, our daughter was being admitted into an eating disorder treatment center for anorexia

 By the time my in-laws arrived, we were barely hanging on.
 My husband and I were accommodating all the demands the eating disorder was making and trying our best to survive until our daughter's admission date.